sotbike/TD2/README.md

 # TD2
-meta-analysis data &amp; code (generalized trifecta outcome after robotic vs. open partial nephrectomy)
+meta-analysis data accompanied by code (generalized trifecta outcome after robotic vs. open partial nephrectomy)

 R code is included for the implementation of fixed and random effects models